fkutzner/IncrementalMonkey/README.md

 * `lib/libcrashing-ipasir-solver.so`: randomly crashes
 * `lib/libincorrect-ipasir-solver.so`: randomly produces wrong results

+## Advanced testing

+To perform option fuzzing and to obtain shorter error traces, you can trigger e.g. extra simplifications between `ipasir_solve` calls by implementing the following two functions:

+* `ipasir_havoc(void* ipasirSolver, uint64_t randomVal)` - this function is called at
+   random as part of the trace execution, with changing values of `randomVal`.
+* `ipasir_havoc_init(uint64_t randomVal)` - this function is called before the solver under test is created.

+Implementing these two functions is **optional**. `monkey` determines their presence on startup and disables `ipasir_havoc` and `ipasir_havoc_init` calls when they are not both supported by the IPASIR library.

 ## Supported platforms

 Incremental monkey is regularly built and tested on **MacOS 10.15** and